nrb/resume/resume.rst

    * Maintained client legacy Plone 3 sites.
    * Responsible for releasing client sites to testing, staging, and, production environments.

 :2011-2012: Freelancer, specializing in Python and Django.
-Clients inlcude: Eldarion_, `Red Post`_
+Clients include: Eldarion_, `Red Post`_, `Carbon Black`_

    * Implemented a JavaScript bus route tracking component for Red Post digital signs.
    * Extended a Rails- and MongoDB-based money transfer kiosk.
    * Contributed re-usable Django apps for the Pinax project.
    * Implemented Django apps for communicating with GIS Java server
-   * Began an implementation of a DoD vulnerability report based on the CarbonBlack security monitoring software.
+   * Began an implementation of a DoD vulnerability report based on the Carbon Black security monitoring software in Flask.

 :2010-2011: Research Programmer - `Center for Research Computing`_, University of Notre Dame.
 Helped faculty and students utilize web technologies in their research.
 Some highlights: